youseedk/dna/src/docs/03-Code Guidelines/02-Installation-and-Usage.md

 └── ys-bundle.min.css
 ```

-The files in the root (`ys-bundle.css` and `ys-bundle.min.css`) is all you need if you don't want include all of the elements in YouSee DNA.
+The bundle files  (`ys-bundle.css` or `ys-bundle.min.css`) is the only file you need to import if you want to add all elements from YouSee DNA.
 This is the quick and easy option, but it might not be preferable in some use cases.
 In those use cases the subfolders contain what's needed for building a custom stylesheet that only contains the needed elements.

 ### css
 The `css` folder contains minified css-files that can be imported into any build step.